GitTools/GitVersion/docs/input/docs/reference/configuration.md

 To see the effective configuration (defaults and overrides), you can run `gitversion /showConfig`.

-To create your config file just type `gitversion init` in your repo directory, after [installing][installing].
-A minimal `GitVersion.yml` configuration file will be created.
-Modify this to suit your needs.

 ## Global configuration

-Following supported workflow configurations are available in GitVersion and can be referenced by the workflow property:
+The following supported workflow configurations are available in GitVersion and can be referenced by the workflow property:
 -   GitFlow (GitFlow/v1)
 -   GitHubFlow (GitHubFlow/v1)
 -   TrunkBased (TrunkBased/v1)

-Example of using a TrunkBased workflow with a different tag-prefix:
+Example of using a `TrunkBased` workflow with a different `tag-prefix`:

 ```yaml
 workflow: TrunkBased/v1
 tag-prefix: '[abc]'
 ```

-The build-in configuration for the `GitFlow` workflow (`workflow: GitFlow/v1`) looks like:
+The built-in configuration for the `GitFlow` workflow (`workflow: GitFlow/v1`) looks like:

 ```yaml
 assembly-versioning-scheme: MajorMinorPatch